skydoves/PreferenceRoom/README.md

 }
 ```

-And the last, injecting is the same with java. but we should declare component's modifier as lateinit var.<br>
+And the last, injecting is the same with the java. but we should declare component's modifier as lateinit var.<br>
 That's it.
 ```java
 @InjectPreference